 At BWF, our systems and operations team is involved in projects at a variety of levels; we are product agnostic and do not benefit from software sales.
 In addition to technical expertise, strategic consulting partnerships are an increasing segment of our business, growing not only from new clients, but also clients we have known for many years.
 Mutual trust is paramount in strategic partnerships—sometimes this grows quickly, sometimes it takes years to develop.
 We pride ourselves on being good partners with organizations as well as with other vendor partners an organization may choose to retain.

-To learn more, contact Jason Boley, Senior Vice President of Systems and Operations at BWF.
+To learn more, contact Jason Boley, Senior Vice President, Systems and Operations at BWF.